 Milk chocolate has a low percentage of cocoa – typically around 30-35%.
 When we use chocolate in baking, we end up diluting the cocoa flavor because of the other ingredients (butter, milk, flour, etc).
 So if we start off with milk chocolate, then the chocolate flavor is too weak.

 But I love milk chocolate.
-And after enjoying some delicious Lindt milk chocolate over Easter, it got me thinking….
+And it got me thinking….
 Could I make a milk chocolate brownie?
 A brownie with milk chocolate chips?
 That’s fudgy and chewy and filled with delicious creamy milk chocolate flavor?

 It was challenge accepted.

-Now – a lot of the secret to perfectly fudgy brownies is in the bake time.
+- They’ll bake in the preheated oven for about 23-27 minutes.
+Now – a lot of the secret to perfectly chewy, slightly gooey brownies is in the bake time.
 If your brownies bake for too long they become dry and hard.
 So be careful not to over bake.
-These will take about 20-24 minutes, depending on your oven.
 The top should look set, and an inserted toothpick will come out with a few damp crumbs.

 Milk Chocolate Brownies

 - ½ cup unsalted butter (112 grams) cut into cubes